CharlieDigital/chrlschn/src/content/blog/2026/mcp-is-dead-long-live-mcp-revisited.md

 >
 > But MCP over streamable HTTP?  ***This is an absolute game changer*** and will be a key linchpin in organizational and enterprise adoption shifting from *vibe-coding* to *agentic engineering*.

-This seemed obvious after having spent a few weeks building [Motion's internal agent context and telemetry system](https://zeeq.ai).
+This seemed obvious after having spent a few weeks building [Motion's internal agent context and telemetry system](https://zeeq.ai) ([now open sourced](https://github.com/zeeq-ai/zeeq-app)).

 Here we are, ~6 months later, and the protocol (and industry) has aligned towards stateless MCP over streamable HTTP.